robleroni/Puerro/docs/README.md

 This is what's happening in the Puerro Project (newest first):

+# Simple Forms (19.02.2019)

+To start the research process, we decided to look at the most common [UI patterns](http://ui-patterns.com/).

+The first patterns that appear are about *getting input* from an user.

+So we created two simple forms.
+One with the help of the angular framework and one without a framework.

+## Result
+For this simple case of a form, the framework is clearly an overkill.

+**TODO**: We probably should define some criterias to evaluate results..
+Problem -> Idea/Approach -> Implementation -> Evaluation

 # Kick-Off (19.02.2019)

 We started our IP5 project with the goal to research the most simple approaches to develop user interfaces for modern web applications.

 ## The Problem